Executive Certificate Program in Counter-Terrorism Studies l July 8th-27th, 2018

-The International Institute for Counter-Terrorism's (ICT's) 17th World Summit on Counter-Terrorism will take place on September 11-14, 2017.
-ICT's 17th International Conference will be held under the theme of "The Terrorism Maze" aimed at analyzing and discussing the factors, influences and trends which make up the web of terrorism and counter-terrorism.
+The International Institute for Counter-Terrorism's (ICT's) 17th World Summit on Counter-Terrorism took place on September 11-14, 2017.
+ICT's 17th International Conference was held under the theme of "The Terrorism Maze" aimed at analyzing and discussing the factors, influences and trends which make up the web of terrorism and counter-terrorism.

 ICT’s Research and Publications include short analyses and in-depth publications on a wide variety of topics including: terrorism, counter-terrorism, homeland security, radicalization process, cyber-terrorism, reviews from Jihadi Websites and insights from our database.

 Through academic publications, events and conferences, the ICT serves as a joint forum for international policymakers and scholars to share information and expertise.

 ICT uses its unique expertise on terrorism and counter-terrorism to offer a number of exciting educational opportunities, including BA and MA Degree, an Executive Course, E-learning Course and special, customed training and courses.

 Counter-Terrorism Solutions Lts.
 (CTS) is the training and consulting arm of ICT provides services in threat assessment, risk analysis, red teaming, war-gaming, terrorist prosecution, open source intelligence (OSINT) as well as courses and training.

 Information about this morning’s terrorist attack in Har Adar gleaned from social networks l JWMG

 Bush, Obama, And Trump: The Evolution Of U.S. Counterterrorist Policy Since 9/11 l Mr. Brian Jenkins

 Cyberizing Counter-terrorism Legislation and Policy:National and International Developments l Adv.
 Deborah Housen-Couriel